ryan-hong/Fit4Less-Bot/README.md

 This is a bot using Python and Selenium to automate the time-slot booking process. **It should be noted that the main purpose of this bot is to book the same workout time for every 2 days (since F4L only allows maximum of 2 time bookings).
 This bot should not be used if you plan to workout at different times throughout the week.**

-Install selenium module

-Install chromedriver, make sure it is in same directory as python script

 Have fun.

+# How to setup script

+First, pip install selenium

+Then download chromedriver, make sure it is in same directory as python script, if you git clone, then just replace the existing chromedriver.exe in the directory

 # How to setup auto run on Windows